Think Tank final webinar – 21.01.2026

 Focus:

-• Technical readiness levels (TRL)
+• Trait development pipelines and Technical readiness levels (TRL)

 • Integrating edited variants into genomic evaluations

-• Opportunities for welfare benefits and sustainability
+• Welfare and sustainability opportunities

 Session 3 — Responsible Innovation: Societal and Ethical and Regulatory Considerations